bads-tm/simpler-http-server/README.md

   - [Range, If-Range, If-Match] => [Content-Range, 206, 416]
 - [x] (default disabled) Automatic render index page [index.html, index.htm]
 - [x] (default disabled) Upload file
-  - A CSRF token is generated when upload is enabled and must be sent as a parameter when uploading a file
 - [x] (default disabled) HTTP Basic Authentication (by username:password)
 - [x] Sort by: filename, filesize, modified date
 - [x] HTTPS support